albertattard/presentation-domain-primitives-kotlin/presentation.md

 }
 ```

-This example did not include a `companion object` in the `OrderNumber` class due to slides size constraints
+(Note: This example did not include a `companion object` in the `OrderNumber` class due to slide size constraints.)

 ---